Imagine your favourite sections of the upper Saugeen Bruce Peninsula without any roads or buildings and you will have a good picture of Lyal Island.

-The island covers 306 hectares (757 acres) and is located in Lake Huron, roughly two kilometers off the west shore of the Bruce Peninsula across from Stokes Bay.
+The island spans 306 hectares (757 acres) and is located in Lake Huron, roughly two kilometres off the west shore of the Saugeen Bruce Peninsula across from Stokes Bay.
 It is completely undeveloped, with the exception of an automatic navigation light on the island’s west shore.

 Surrounding the pond on the island’s southern portion is a quaking fibric peat mat which supports distinctly boreal vegetation occurring nowhere else on the island.